Monitor Stripe, Twilio & AWS API Changes (Before They Break Production)

 GET /v1/charges/{id}— charge retrievalGET /v1/customers/{id}— customer object structurePOST /v1/payment_intents— creation response shape

-Set your polling interval to every 15 minutes on Pro plan or every hour on Free.
+Set your polling interval to every 15 minutes — that's available on every plan, including Free (whose minimum interval is 3 minutes).
 Stripe API changes don't happen every day, but when they do, you want to know within the hour.

 Monitoring Twilio